-Request a Crib In Your Airbnb or Hotel Room
+Request a Baby Crib in Your Accommodation

 If it's not ideal to bring a crib with you, upon booking, you can include a crib in your package.
 So, when you get to your hotel or Airbnb, your baby's bed is already in your room.

-Baby Travel Tip - Be Willing to Pay a Little More
+Be Willing to Pay a Little More

 If you can afford it, be willing to pay a little extra to get the best flight that suits your family travel.
 Traveling internationally can be a drag when on the plane especially with a lap child.
 So, if you want to travel with convenience, book your flight in advance so you will get a good deal.
 If you failed to do so, you can opt for adding a little extra to upgrade your plane tickets.

-Fees When Flying With A Baby Not all airlines let babies sitting on their mother's lap fly for free.
+Not all airlines let babies sitting on their mother's lap fly for free.
 There are companies that will ask for a fee if you are flying with a baby.
 So, to avoid misunderstandings, delays, and hassles in the airport, it is best to inform the airline that you are traveling with a baby.
 Doing so will save you time and the unnecessary hassles at the airport.
 You can pay the fee online or pay the lap child fee over the phone.
 The price could go around $200 depending on your destination.